AstroMined/quiz-app/prompts/quiz-app-backend_repo_summary.md

 def read_question_sets_crud(db: Session, skip: int = 0, limit: int = 100) -> List[QuestionSetModel]:
-    """
-    Retrieve a list of question sets.
-Raises an exception if no question sets are found.

-    Args:
-        db (Session): The database session.
-        skip (int): The number of question sets to skip. limit (int): The maximum number of question sets to retrieve.

-    Returns:
-        List[QuestionSetModel]: The list of question sets.

-    Raises:
-        HTTPException: If no question sets are found.
-    """
     question_sets = db.query(QuestionSetModel).offset(skip).limit(limit).all()
     if not question_sets:
         raise HTTPException(status_code=404, detail="No question sets found.")